Arkansas Military and Veterans Benefits

 Arkansas Game and Fish Commission, Resident Disabled Military Veteran Lifetime License Application

-Resident Partially Disabled Military Veteran Lifetime Combination License ($52.50): This license authorizes resident disabled Veterans who have a service-connected disability rating of 70% or higher or has a service-connected disability rating of 50% or higher and awarded the Purple Heart, to hunt and fish in Arkansas.
+Resident Partially Disabled Military Veteran Lifetime Combination License ($52.50): This license authorizes resident disabled Veterans who have a service-connected disability rating of 70% or higher or has a service-connected disability rating of 50% or higher and was awarded the Purple Heart, to hunt and fish in Arkansas.
 This license also provides the Arkansas trout and duck stamps.

 Arkansas Retired Service Member Hunting and Fishing Benefits: The Arkansas Game and Fish Commission offers several hunting and fishing benefits to resident, retired Service members.
 Retired Service members must be 60 years old or older and provide proof of military retirement.
 All retired Service member licenses also require proof of at least one year of Arkansas residency.
 This license can be applied for at any Arkansas Fish and Game Commission Regional Office or by mail to the Arkansas Game and Fish Commission, Little Rock Office: